Measure API Endpoint latency

 Because the avg_duration_state field is an intermediate state, you'd need to merge it when querying the Data Source using something like avgMerge.

-More for details on building Pipes and Endpoints that monitor the performance of your API Endpoints using the pipe_stats_rt and pipe_stats Data Sources, follow the API Endpoint performance guide.
+Dor details on building Pipes and Endpoints that monitor the performance of your API Endpoints using the pipe_stats_rt and pipe_stats Data Sources, follow the API Endpoint performance guide.

-Visualizing the latency of your API Endpoints can make it easier to see the at-a-glance overview.
-Tinybird has built-in tools to help you do this: Time Series is a quick option for output that lives internally in your Workspace, and Charts give you the option to embed in an external application.
+Tinybird has built-in tools to help you visualize the latency of your API Endpoints: Time Series live internally in your Workspace, while Charts give you the option to embed in an external application.

-Time Series
+Time series

 Charts